mattruston/idb/Report.md

 #### Front-end

 - **Bootstrap**
-  - Front-end style framework that supplies
+    - Front-end style framework that supplies pre-built CSS styles for a web application.
 - **SASS**
     - "Syntactically Awesome Style Sheets" a scripting language that compiles down to CSS.
 SASS provides many useful tools that make creating UI's better and easier, like: inheritance, nesting, variables, mixins, and more.
 - **HTML**
 	- The markup language for creating the DOM for a webpage.
 - **React**